ethankennerly/predicting-player-retention/README.md

     number of events in first week
     time since last progress

+Classify by decision tree.

 TODO:

-Classify by decision tree.

-Limit last event to 14 days before last event in dataset.
+Filter CSV to users whose first event was at least 14 days before the last event in dataset.

-Randomly assign user to training data and test data.
+Randomly assign 80% users to training CSV and 20% to test CSV.

+Generalize uid,time,event column names.

 ## Details